scott-dang/Spotify2Youtube-python/README.md

 #### To execute your code, run main.py
 If you have python installed, you can simply execute the command _python main.py_ in console

 #### Note: YouTube quota costs restrict the number of API requests with each cost varying by each endpoint.
-Therefore, you won't be able to convert something like 1000+ songs in one day.
+Therefore, you won't be able to convert something like 1000+ songs in one day if you do not have enough quota.

 ------------